 How to Make Calendula Salve

 As a beekeeper, I appreciate the many uses for beeswax.
-When making salves and balms, I feel that using raw wax adds additional healing properties to my creations.
+When making salves and balms, I like using raw beeswax because it creates a beautiful texture and retains its natural aroma and color.

 Calendula Flowers